SENAI4LIFE/tiffany_pybullet/README.md

 ## Modeling

-The robot was designed in Autodesk Fusion, exported as `.step`, then assembled and mate-constrained in Onshape.
+The robot was designed in Autodesk Fusion, exported as `.step`, then assembled and mate-constrained in Onshape.<br>
 [onshape-to-robot](https://github.com/Rhoban/onshape-to-robot) was used to convert the Onshape assembly into URDF.

 To regenerate the URDF from your own model, set up `keys` and `config.json` as described in the [onshape-to-robot docs](https://onshape-to-robot.readthedocs.io/), then run: